 TOC Eye® boasts a highly experienced team of ophthalmic professionals that can work with you to diagnose the source of your cornea vision problem and suggest the best course of treatment.
 During your consultation we can help you determine if corneal transplant surgery is the best course of action, or whether alternative treatments such as PTK or Intacs® may serve you better.

-Phototherapeutic Keratectomy (PTK)
+What is Phototherapeutic Keratectomy (PTK)?

 PTK might be a better treatment option for you if your corneal disease is limited to the surface layer of the cornea.
 PTK is an FDA-approved advanced laser surgery that can effectively treat corneal dystrophies like recurrent erosion syndrome (RES), in addition to cornea scars and certain infections.